jonathanraes/get-medium/README.md

 "A Newsletter Sending System Code Challenge"
 ```

-## Example for returning the raw HTML and an example for returning a content with a higher character count
+## Example for returning the raw HTML and an example for returning content with a higher character count
 Here is an example of passing `raw: true` to get the raw HTML for your content.
 ```elixir
 iex> url = "https://api.rss2json.com/v1/api.json?rss_url=https%3A%2F%2Fmedium.brianemory.com%2Frss&api_key=YOUR_API_KEY&count=3"